Hebrews 2:1

 ἠλάττωσας αὐτὸν βραχύ τι παρ’ ἀγγέλους· δόξῃ καὶ τιμῇ ἐστεφάνωσας αὐτόν,

-For a short time, you made him to be lower than the angels.
+For a short time, you designated him to be something lower than the angels.
 With glory and honor, you crowned him.

-Paraphrase: Yet in spite of their insignificance, you still created them with a privilege that is just a little lower than that of the angels themselves.
+Paraphrase: Yet in spite of their insignificance, you still assigned human persons a place that is only a little less than that of the angels themselves.
 You gave Adam and Eve the marvelous privilege of being in Your very image.
 For all the time before their fall, they had Your image as a beautiful crown which entitled them to great honor and glory.

 Comments:

-“The Psalm [Psalm 8] stands in the closest connection with the first chapter of Genesis.” source
+Hengstenberg (p127): “The Psalm [Psalm 8] stands in the closest connection with the first chapter of Genesis.”

 Hebrews 2:8